 At the graduate level, the Mechanical Engineering program aligns academic course work with research to prepare scholars in specialized areas within the field.

-Areas of specialization range from automatic controls, energy systems, fluid mechanics, heat transfer and solid mechanics to biomechanical engineering, MEMS, to design.
+Areas of specialization range from automatic controls, energy systems, fluid mechanics, heat transfer and solid mechanics to biomechanical engineering, MEMS and design.
 Through course work and guided research, the program prepares students to make original contributions in Mechanical Engineering and related fields.

-A master’s degree program leading to the M.S. is offered in Mechanical Engineering, and a master’s degree program leading to the M.S. is offered in Engineering with a choice of the following fields of study: Biomechanical Engineering, Product Design, and an individually designed major.
+A master’s degree program leading to the MS is offered in Mechanical Engineering, and a master’s degree program leading to the MS is offered in Engineering with a choice of the following fields of study: Biomechanical Engineering, Product Design and an individually designed major.
 The department also offers two post-master's degrees: Engineer and Doctor of Philosophy.

 More information on the Mechanical Engineering graduate program is in the ME graduate handbook.